 Survey of the motion picture history; traces the development of the art, technology, and social importance of film during the last 125 years; screenings of significant and representative documentary and experimental films from the silent to the modem era.
-Grades are P/NP option.
+Grades are P/NP Option.

-Limitations on Enrollment: Course not open for credit to students with credit In HUMAN 33.
+Limitations on Enrollment: Course not open for credit to students with credit in HUMAN-33 or ENGL-33.